EU and AstraZeneca face off in court over COVID vaccine delays | DW | 26.05.2021

 A Belgian court on Wednesday is hearing legal complaints by the European Commission against the pharmaceutical group AstraZeneca.

-The EU is suing the British-Swedish drugmaker over COVID jab delivery delays that hampered efforts to kickstart vaccination across the bloc.
+The European Union is suing the British-Swedish drugmaker over COVID jab delivery delays that hampered efforts to kickstart vaccination across the bloc.

-The EU has accused AstraZeneca — which worked with Oxford University in developing its vaccine — of favoring the UK in its deliveries.
+The EU has accused AstraZeneca — which worked with Oxford University in developing its vaccine — of favoring the United Kingdom in its deliveries.

 Lawyers for both sides appeared before a judge in a French-speaking court in Brussels.